Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/_index.md

 A shared file system is a file system resource that where data is shared by several nodes and/or hosts.

-The shared file system for {{< TransferCFT/axwayvariablesComponentShortName  >}} z/OS is a DASD (direct- access storage device) in a SYSPLEX environment.
+The shared file system for {{< TransferCFT/axwayvariablesComponentShortName  >}} z/OS is a DASD (direct-access storage device) in a SYSPLEX environment.

 ## Concepts